 Why the Sunflower?

-- We need to seek light instead of responding to the natural instinct of hiding in darkness during a depressive episode.
+- We need to seek light, instead of responding to the natural instinct of hiding in darkness, during times we may feel hopeless.

 - Universal symbolism is key to ending stigma with any diseases states, so imagine if each and every sunflower around the world became the symbol for Hope.

 Plant sunflowers, put up a sunflower photography exhibition, or create a sunflower sculpture.
 The options are only as limited as your imagination.
 Be sure to include a placard to educate others about why and what you’re doing, along with resources sharing how to strengthen hope.
 The more we work to educate people in a way that focused on solutions, the better our chances of ending stigma and getting all the treatment they need and deserve.